yanrising/PwdStat/README.md

                         Directory of lists to compare against.
   -o OUTPUT, --output OUTPUT
                         Prints CSV files to directory.
 The default is cwd.
-  -f, --filter          Filter subpar from results and bottom 0.1 percent of masks and tokens.
+  -f, --filter          Filter subpar from results and bottom 0.01 percent of masks and tokens.
   -q, --quiet           Hides banner
+  -v, --viz             Creates visuals of data in output directory.
 ```
 Take a list of cracked passwords and analyze them.
 ```